-How to Take Good Care of your Walking Gear
+How to Take Good Care of Your Walking Gear

-By Nicky Jacquiery
+By Nicky Jaquiery

 Walking boots sit outside in the garden to dry after a walk.